helmuthdu/automate-frontend-workflow/README.md

 npm install -D lefthook
 ```

-After installing, it will generate a `lefthook.yml` file which can be customized.

-For example, you want to do some checks and validations before committing the code.
-First, you want to ensure that the git commit follows the  [git-conventional-commits](https://github.com/qoomon/git-conventional-commits).
-Next, use [prettier](http://prettier.io), [eslint](http://eslint.org), and [stylelint](https://stylelint.io) to check, format, and fix any file which will be committed and run any test related with [vitest](http://vitest.dev) depending on the filetype.
+After installed, it will generate a `lefthook.yml` file which can be customized.
+Now, you can perform code analysis and validations before committing the code.
+You can ensure that the git commit follows the [git-conventional-commits](https://github.com/qoomon/git-conventional-commits), and use [Prettier](http://prettier.io), [ESLint](http://eslint.org), and [Stylelint](https://stylelint.io) to check, format, and fix any file which will be committed and run any test related with [vitest](http://vitest.dev) depending on the filetype.

 - For `.html`, `.json`, and `.yml` files, reformat with [prettier](http://prettier.io)
 - For `.css` and `.scss` files, check the styles with [stylelint](https://stylelint.io) and [prettier](http://prettier.io) after.
 - For `.js` and `.ts` files, excluding tests, run [eslint](http://eslint.org) and check related tests with [vitest](http://vitest.dev) after.
-- For `.spec.js` and `.spec.ts` tests files run [eslint](http://eslint.org) and the tests with [vitest](http://vitest.dev) after.
+- For `.spec.js` and `.spec.ts` tests files, run [eslint](http://eslint.org) and the tests with [vitest](http://vitest.dev) after.

 To complete, all tasks should run in parallel.
-To start, you initialize the git-conventional-commits with `npx git-conventional-commits init` command and then you update the `lefthook.yml` as follows:
+To start, you initialize the git-conventional-commits with `npx git-conventional-commits init` command, and then you update the `lefthook.yml` as follows:

 ```yaml
 commit-msg: